kinglavi/thetaray_ex3/readme.md

 # Execute -
-The code should run from the main file.
+Run the code from the main.py file.

 # Workflows -
 There is one workflow that extract shipment data according to the tasks. <br/>